bijanbina/AccJoon/README.md

 # AccJoon
-AccJoon is a little tool to exert MSAA library to present a command line interface to interact with any software.
+AccJoon is a little tool that exerts MSAA library to present a command line interface to interact with any software.
 If you know the `acc path` of a controller then AccJoon can find the controller for you and run an action on it.
 Currently, supported actions are listed below.
 Hope to extend AccJoon capabilities in the near future

 ### Actions
-- Click
+- Left Click (L)
-- Double Click
+- Double Click (D)
-- Middle Click
+- Middle Click (M)
-- Right Click
+- Right Click (R)

+### Usage
+`accjoon <acc_path> <action> <child_name>`
+* The last child id can be excluded from the path and pass as a string argument.
+AccJoon will match the input with the corresponding child

 ### Acknowledgment
 Brought to you by only and only DR AKHAVAN!
 BTW I'm in love with him :)
+`